 Has the Human Race a purpose in living, and is there a destiny awaiting the life of each and all?

 Do we possess a Soul, and is there a life after death?

-Has Sir Oliver Lodge ponetrated the mysterious veil of death, or is he suffering from a mental delusion?
+Has Sir Oliver Lodge penetrated the mysterious veil of death, or is he suffering from a mental delusion?

 For centuries the mind of man has been occupied with the eternal question of his existence-of where he came from, what he is doing here and where he is going.

-A NEW EXPOSITION BY A DARING WRITER A new book on this subject, by Joseph Lewis, has just been written and published.
+A NEW EXPOSITION BY A DARING WRITER

+A new book on this subject, by Joseph Lewis, has just been written and published.

 It deals with the great question of life as no other writer has dealt with it.
-It answers the above vital and puzzling questions in a most daring and courageous manner.
-'THE TYRANNY of GOD" By JOSEPH LEWIS is the book sensation of 1921.
+It answers the above vital and puzzling questions in a most daring and courageis the book sensation of 1921.
 "It is not a book for a day, or a week, or a year, but for all time."
-Dr. Frank Crane, the celebrated writer and lecturer, says: